wolk935/dotfiles/README.md

 dotfiles
 ========

-My vim configuration, git config and bashrc.
+My configuration files for bash, dwm and bash.

-Includes a symlink script to avoid having to move the repo to home
+Including a symlink script for simple install of configuration files (setup.sh).

-Includes arch-linux install scripts (beta)
+Also includes arch-linux simple install script. (root-install.sh)